-janet bloomfield, aka judgy bitch, posted an article of mine previously nixed at huff post:
+janet bloomfield, aka judgy bitch, re-posted an article of mine in august 2016, originally written in september 2014, which had been nixed at huff post:

 full article below:

 Are we being re-programmed via an ever-growing press trend to not only accept obesity but laud its appearance and acceptance, as if it were an inherent and unchangeable, aesthetically pleasing characteristic, like eye color?

 In the search for romance and partners in procreation, individuals are being vilified for stating preferences for slender/fit types, which heretofore was argued as biologically driven selectivity for healthy and fertile carriers of offspring.
 Parents are being condemned for not accepting their children’s obesity and castigated when they call it out, however hard it must be on all sides, regardless of the extreme level of destruction they are witnessing in their beloved children and trying to curtail.
 That this calling out is now also being done for the entertainment of the masses is its own monster; the desire for one’s warholian fifteen minutes overrides tact and privacy in this media saturated culture, where attention comes at viralized cost.
 As it sells commercial spots, it is supported by big industry, from a mass media need to fill 24/7 time slots to all weight-related industries, whose success depends on the ongoing attempts and failures of their consumers.

 Likewise, designers, retailers and their representatives are being attacked and boycotted when word that their demographic is not all-inclusive is viralized.
 Given the vast realm of physical and financial demographics, when ever was there a mandate that all clothing lines be manufactured for everyone?
 Fashion and wearables are material, materialistic products; this is a garment industry reality.
 Price point alone structures a bigger societal divider than any range of sizes and is not only accepted but celebrated.